Henry Clay Folger: Other interests and activities

 Folger was a trustee of the Hamilton Trust Company, Brooklyn, New York, and a director of Seaboard National Bank in New York.
 In 1914 he was awarded an honorary Doctor of Letters degree from Amherst.
 Outside of work, his great interests were his Shakespeare collection and, in later life, golf, which he often played with Rockefeller.
 He was a trustee of the Central Congregational Church in Brooklyn and established the Shakespeare Garden at the Brooklyn Botanic Garden.

 In a 1933 lecture delivered after his death, Emily identified King Lear as his favorite of Shakespeare's plays.

 Death

 In May 1930, Henry Folger was admitted to St. John's Hospital in Brooklyn for surgery on an enlarged prostate.
 While recovering, he continued to work on the construction and development of his Shakespeare Library from his sickbed.
-He later had a second prostate operation prior to his death on June 11, 1930.
+He had a second prostate operation prior to his death on June 11, 1930.
 His funeral was held at Brooklyn's Central Congregational Church, where he had been an active member.
 Reverend Samuel Parkes Cadman, who, along with his wife, had been close with the Folgers, gave Henry's eulogy.
-Henry's ashes were interred beneath the Folgers' copy of Shakespeare's funerary monument in what is now the Folger Shakespeare Library's Old Reading Room.
+Henry's ashes were interred beneath the Folgers' reproduction of Shakespeare's funerary monument in what became the Folger Shakespeare Library's Old Reading Room.
 His wife Emily died in 1936.